micbay/RaceTimerAndController/README.md

 const int cMajorScaleTemp = 120;
 ```

-Lastly, because in C++ it can be challenging to know how many elements are in an array, if using pointers and passing them into functions, it's worth generating a `count` variable right away for referencing the array size.
+Lastly, because in C++ it can be challenging to know how many elements are in an array, when using pointers and passing them into functions, it's worth generating a `count` variable right away for referencing the array size.
 This will be used by the play function to determine when the melody is over.

 So the final, full melody definition consists of 2 integer arrays, and 2 integer constants.